johneastman/boomerang/README.md

 # Development Guide
 The following information is for contributing to this project.

+## Leftlook
+To disable lefthook, add `LEFTHOOK=0` before your command.
+More information, as well as other usage information, can be found [here](https://github.com/evilmartians/lefthook/blob/master/docs/usage.md).

 ## Exceptions
 There are two types of exceptions: [Language Exceptions](#language-exceptions) and [Program Exceptions](#program-exceptions).